2 Principles of Data Visualization

 Faceting the Plot

-One of the most useful features of ggplot is what’s known as faceting (or, more commonly in the data visualization world, small multiples).
-Faceting takes a single plot and makes it into multiple plots using a variable.
-For example, think of a line chart showing life expectancy by country over time; instead of multiple lines on one plot, we might create multiple plots with one line per plot).
-With the facet_grid() function, we can select which variable to put in the rows and which to put in the columns of our faceted plot:
+One of ggplot’s most useful capabilities is faceting (or, as it’s more commonly known in the data visualization world, small multiples).
+Faceting uses a variable to break down a single plot into multiple plots.
+For example, think of a line chart showing life expectancy by country over time; instead of multiple lines on one plot, faceting would create multiple plots with one line per plot.
+To specify which variable to put in the rows and which to put in the columns of your faceted plot, you use the facet_grid() function, as Scherer and Karamanis did in their code:

 dm_perc_cat_hubs %>%